friendica/docker/README-MAINTENANCE.md

 #### Minimum version

 Please adjust the `min_version` variable.
-It contains the minimum supported version, which will automatically be available as a docker image.
+It contains the minimum supported version, which will automatically be available as a Docker image.
-Any other versions lower than this won't be available from the official docker hub anymore.
+Any other versions lower than this won't be available from the official Docker Hub anymore.

 ### [`generate-stackbrew-library.sh`](https://github.com/friendica/docker/blob/stable/generate-stackbrew-library.sh)

 This file creates a "manifest" for the docker-images.
-This "manifest" is used to create a new PR in the official-images [repository](https://github.com/docker-library/official-images/) for deploying the changes to the docker hub.
+This "manifest" is used to create a new PR in the official-images [repository](https://github.com/docker-library/official-images/) for deploying the changes to the Docker Hub.
 Like:

 ```console